Panthera pardus tulliana: Conservation

-In Kazakhstan, hunting was made a criminal offence in 2021.
-In Turkey the leopard is one of the species in the action plan being prepared for the country's endangered species.
+and Kazakhstan made hunting it a criminal offence in 2021.
+In Turkey, the leopard is one of the species listed in the action plan being prepared for the country's endangered species.

-In 2001, a five-year leopard conservation project was initiated in the Caucasus, which supported systematic surveys in the region, the planning of new and enlargement of existing protected areas, training of border guards and school education campaigns in Armenia and Azerbaijan; an anti-poaching unit was set up in Armenia.
+In 2001, a five-year leopard conservation project was initiated in the Caucasus, which supported systematic surveys in the region, the planning of new and enlargement of existing protected areas, training of border guards, and school education campaigns in Armenia and Azerbaijan; an anti-poaching unit was set up in Armenia.
 In 2005, the Armenian Ministry of Environment approved a conservation plan with the leopard as an umbrella species, and a strategy for leopard conservation in the Caucasus in 2008.

-In Iran, a leopard conservation and management action plan was endorsed in 2016, and Future4Leopards Foundation is a non-profit conservation organization in the country.
+In Iran, a leopard conservation and management action plan was endorsed in 2016, supported by Future4Leopards Foundation, a non-profit conservation organization operating in the country.
 As of 2019, Nature Iraq is mapping potential habitat near the border with Iran as the first stage of a conservation project.

+Conservationists hope that this work will encourage people to protect, connect and restore suitable habitat, including international Wildlife corridors.